Table of Content

 What is TypeScript?

-Developed by Microsoft, TypeScript is an open-source language that quickly compiles to JavaScript.
+Developed by Microsoft, TypeScript is an open-source programming language that quickly compiles to JavaScript.
 TypeScript is not just a scripting language but also a set of tools that help you make web development easier.

 And it plays a major role in understanding the difference between TypeScript vs. JavaScript.